-- Algarrobo boasts calm waters and is the center for many aquatic sports, including international competitions.
+- Algarrobo boasts calm waters and is the center for many aquatic sports, including international competitions, scuba diving, and sea fishing.
 It faces the Isla de los Pajaros Niños, Santuario de la Naturaleza protecting Humboldt and Magellanic penguins.
-Scuba diving, sea fishing

-- El Tabo has a long wide beach and is extremely popular.
-Sea fishing
+- El Tabo has a long, wide beach and is extremely popular.

-- Los Molles is another long beach with a fishing village.
-Scuba diving, a favorite with Chilean divers.
+- Los Molles is another long beach with a fishing village and is a favorite with Chilean divers.

-- Isla Negra is not only the location of Pablo Neruda's home (photos), but also an agate-strewn beach
+- Isla Negra is not only the location of Pablo Neruda's home but also an agate-strewn beach.

 El Norte Chico

-- La Serena and as Viña gets progressively more crowded and expensive, La Serena grows more popular.
-Surfing
+- La Serena grows more popular as Viña gets progressively more crowded and expensive.

-- Coquimbo area has wide Chile beaches.
-Windsurfing, scuba diving
+- Coquimbo area has wide Chilean beaches good for windsurfing and scuba diving.

-- Caldera: Windsurfing is popular here and at Huasco and Bahía Salada.
+- Caldera is a popular destination for windsurfing as are Huasco and Bahía Salada.